sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-1_basics.md

 **Parameters** or **Arguments** are often required or optional, depending on the command.
 These specify the target of the command, such as file names or directories.

+{{< callout >}}
+Command options arguments have to be separated by spaces or tabs for the system to interpret them as *words*.
-{{< callout >}} Each part is separated by spaces; omitting spaces causes confusion about commands, options, and arguments.
+Omitting spaces causes confusion about commands, options, and arguments.
 (e.g., `ls-F` searches for a command called `ls-F`, which does not exist)
 {{< /callout >}}

+> A contiguous string of spaces and tabs together form *whitespace*.
+Systems permits the use of one white space which can be many tabs and spaces.
+Which gets compressed to single space.

-Note that case sensitivity matters:
+Case sensitivity matters:
 - **`ls -s`** displays the size of files.
 - **`ls -S`** sorts files by size.

 ---

 ### **Common Shell Commands**